 We routinely issue prescriptions for up to two months’ supply (56 days) of medication, with a few exceptions three-monthly (e.g. HRT) and six-monthly (e.g. the contraceptive pill).

-Please note that we no longer accept telephone requests for repeat prescriptions, so these need to be made online, by making a request in person at Charles Street or Bramhope reception (not Bridge Street), or by post.
+Please note that we no longer accept telephone requests for repeat prescriptions, so these need to be made online, or by making a request in person at any of the 3 surgeries.

 In some circumstances, a repeat prescription request will need to be authorised by a GP before a pharmacist can dispense, for example if this relates to a controlled drug or the prescription period has expired.